mbtestorg2022/1.124j-fall-2000/content/pages/lecture-notes/sorting.md

  _}_
 _}_

 Note that this code requires a sentinel key in _a\[0\]_ to stop the right-to-left scan in case the partitioning element is the smallest element in the file.
 Quicksort requires _O(N log N)_ operations in the average case.
-However, its worst case performance is O(N2), which occurs in the case of an already sorted file!
+However, its worst case performance is O(N{{< sup "2" >}}), which occurs in the case of an already sorted file!
 There are a number of improvements which can be made to the basic quicksort algorithm.

 *   Using the _median of three_ partitioning method makes the worst case far less probable, and it eliminates the need for sentinels.
 The basic idea is as follows.
 Choose three elements, _a\[left\]_, _a\[middle\]_ and _a\[right\]_, from the left, middle and right of the array.
 Sort them (by direct comparison) so that the median of the three is in _a\[middle\]_ and the largest is in _a\[right\]_.
 Now exchange _a\[middle\]_ with _a\[right-1\]_.
 Finally, we run the partitioning algorithm on the subarray _a\[left+1\],a\[left+2\],...,a\[right-2\]_ with _a\[right-1\]_ as the partitioning element.
 *   Another improvement is to _remove recursion_ from the algorithm by using an explicit stack.
 The basic idea is as follows.
 After partitioning, push the larger subfile onto the stack.
 The smaller subfile is processed immediately by simply resetting the parameters _left_ and _right_ (this is known as _end-recursion removal_).
-With the explicit stack implementation, the maximum stack size is about _log2 N_.
+With the explicit stack implementation, the maximum stack size is about _log{{< sub "2" >}} N_.
 On the other hand, with the recursive implementation, the underlying stack could be as large as _N_.
 *   A third improvement is to use a cutoff to insertion sort whenever small subarrays are encountered.
-This is because insertion sort, albeit an _O(N2)_ algorithm, has a sufficiently small constant in front of the _N2_ to be more efficient than quicksort for small _N_.
+This is because insertion sort, albeit an _O(N{{< sup "2" >}})_ algorithm, has a sufficiently small constant in front of the _N{{< sup "2" >}}_ to be more efficient than quicksort for small _N_.
 A suitable value for the cutoff subarray size would be approximately in the range _5  ~ 25_.

 {{< anchor "Algorithm" >}}{{< /anchor >}}7\.
 Choosing a Sorting Algorithm
 -------------------------------------------------------------------------